micdr93/Guerrier-Clothing/README.md

 - Customers who value quality and brand story
 - People who identify with the warrior mentality and resilience theme

+#### Site Goals

+- Create an intuitive shopping experience that showcases the Guerrier brand identity
+- Allow users to easily browse, select, and purchase products
+- Build brand loyalty through user accounts, wishlists, and reviews
+- Provide secure checkout and payment processing
+- Enable customers to contact the business with questions or feedback

 ### Wireframes